chulminy/AE_ENVE_GEOE_121/README.md

 You do not get used to writing your script directly to the MATLAB Grader only to pass the testers.
 For quizzes, students will only be able to submit their code on MATLAB Grader with a limited number.
 Thus, students are encouraged to use the MATLAB (program) editor to prepare the problems in the quizzes.

 There are 8 homework assignments.
 Each homework assignment have 2 points on a final grade and students can get the maximum 12 points from the homework assignment.
-This means students get a full mark (12 points) if they submit 6 homework assignments **on time**. **No late submission will be accepted for any reason.** All delayed submission will be zero.
+This means students get a full mark (12 points) if they submit 6 homework assignments **on time**. **No late submission will be accepted for any reason.** **All delayed submission will be zero**.
 Although students are not able to submit the homeworks beyond their control (E.g., illness, job interview), **the instructor will not give any accommodation.** Thus, please do not waste your two chances for optional submission.
 Students do not ask TAs or instructor delayed submission.
 In case of significant health issues that stop from submitting more than two weeks, students should contact both the First-Year Engineering Office and the instructor and get a formal approval.

 TAs will not manually grade students' homework.
 If they pass all testers, they will get a full mark.
 All problems are equal weights.
 For example, students pass only 3 questions out of 6, students will get 1 point.